 Infrastructure manufactures valves for water and gas systems, including iron gate, butterfly, tapping, check, knife, plug, automatic control and ball valves, as well as dry-barrel and wet-barrel fire hydrants and a broad line of pipe repair products, such as clamps and couplings used to repair leaks.
-Infrastructure's net sales were \$818.8 million in 2018.
+Infrastructure's net sales were \$871.0 million in 2019.
 Sales of Infrastructure products are driven principally by spending on water and wastewater infrastructure upgrade, repair and replacement, and by construction of new water and wastewater infrastructure, which is typically associated with construction of new residential communities.
 Infrastructure sells its products primarily through waterworks distributors.
-We believe a majority of Infrastructure's 2018 net sales were for infrastructure upgrade, repair and replacement.
+We believe a majority of Infrastructure's 2019 net sales were for infrastructure upgrade, repair and replacement.
+Infrastructure also sells products for pipe repair to natural gas utilities.

 Technologies offers residential and commercial water metering, water leak detection and pipe condition assessment products, systems and services.
-Technologies' net sales were \$97.2 million in 2018.
+Technologies' net sales were \$97.0 million in 2019.
 Technologies is comprised of the Mueller Systems and Echologics businesses.
 Mueller Systems sells water metering systems, products and services directly to municipalities and to waterworks distributors.
 Echologics sells water leak detection and pipe condition assessment products and services primarily to municipalities.